mako3/found/README.md

 ## Features

 1. Message Search
-2. Space Search
+2. Json Importer
 3. User Management

-4. Message/Group Json Upload
-5. Role Management
+See [Wiki](https://github.com/mako3/found/wiki) for more details.

 ## Run found with a Database Container